Series: Zeitgeist Zero Hour

 Political order gets rotten from its head: moral depravity deepens at the ruling class.
 And the ruling class of democracy is a majority, whatever it might be; but, here we make the general assumption that the majority is the working class.

-Socrates raises the issue of widening inequality.
+Socrates implies the issue of widening inequality.
 That said, inequality existed even in worse forms in previous regimes—timocracy and oligarchy; or even in his utopian ‘just kingship/aristocracy’ equality was not guaranteed.
 In this sense, Socrates implies something beyond inequality.
 Something has changed since the emergence of democracy.
 It is due to change in the moral hierarchy.
 Now, the ‘appetite’ of democracy, insatiable freedom and equality, rises on the top of its moral hierarchy of the soul and perverts ‘reason’.
 An extreme freedom would take the society to perfect anarchy and lawlessness.
 Paradoxically, relentless pursuit for freedom among the working class, Socrates articulates, ultimately provokes an inevitable reaction of reversal to its contrary notion on the opposite end, extreme servitude.
 (Plato, the Republic, 563 e).

 In early days of the demagogue, he/she smiles at the working class, pretending to act as their champion and making hints of populist policies, such as debt relief and subsidies (wealth redistribution).
 (Plato, 566 d-e).
 In substance, he/she is ‘a Master of Deception’.